ChengWeiShih/INTT_CW/INTT_BeamTest_AnaCode/N_track_and_cluster_size/readme.md

 The MC and data comparison is also included.

-The directory of data is "/data4/chengwei/Geant4/INTT_simulation/G4/for_CW/data/..."
+The directory of data is "/data4/chengwei/Geant4/INTT_simulation/G4/for_CW/data/...".
+The results are also there.

 The main functions are in the NTrack_ClusterSize.h